-Hint: Click the pink pushpin at the top of any page to read more about who we are and what we do.
+Hint: Click the pink pushpin at the top of any page to read more about us.

 For readers: Your stories and videos are welcome.